YellowJacketLinux/LFS/README.md

 YJL will use the ‘Current Stable’ version of GCC when the bootstrap takes place.
 Point release updates of GCC (e.g. GCC 12.2.0 to 12.2.1) will be made available as updates.
-Major version updates (e.g. 12.2.x to 12.3.x) *may* be made available as packages that install in `/opt` in parallel to the system GCC.
+Major version updates (e.g. 12.2.x to 12.3.x) would have to take place at the next GLibC bootstrap.

 The YJL GCC packaging will always include the c,c++,ada, and d compilers that are required to build newer versions of themselves.
 Fortran, Go, and Objc/Objc++ will be made available *except* for in the `1.core` package repository.

-Older versions of GCC *may* be made available in `/opt` but will only provide c/c++ compilers.
+Older versions of GCC *may* be made available in `/opt/legacy` but will only provide c/c++ compilers if made available.

 Perl5